kennymuli/Open-Grants-Program/applications/stingray_zksnark.md

 ### Ecosystem Fit
 One similar project to ours is [Stark Network](https://github.com/w3f/Open-Grants-Program/blob/master/applications/starks_network.md).
 The major difference is that we use the more efficient Groth16 scheme.
-There are pros and cons in both scheme, below is the detailed comparision:
+There are pros and cons in both schemes.
+Below are the detailed comparisions:

 |                                       | SNARKs                     | STARKs                        |
 | ------------------------------------: | -------------------------: | ----------------------------: |